Renae Maihi: Life and career

 Maihi was born in Auckland, New Zealand.
-She is Māori of the Ngāpuhi and Te Arawa tribes as well as NZ European.
+She is Māori of the Ngāpuhi and Te Arawa tribes as well as Pākehā.

 In 2009, Maihi made her writing debut with Nga Manurere, starring Keisha Castle-Hughes.
 In 2010, she made her screenwriting debut with short film, Redemption, which premiered at the 60th Berlin International Film Festival and Sundance Film Festival.
 Her play, Patua, about child abuse won Adam NZ Play Award for best play by a Maori Playwright 2013, and her directorial theatre debut garnered critical acclaim in New Zealand.
 She subsequently wrote and directed the short film, Butterfly (Purerehua), funded by the New Zealand Film Commission.
 Butterfly premiered as part of the ImagineNATIVE Film Festival Māori spotlight in 2013 and screened in a programme alongside Taika Waititi’s Two Cars One Night.
 In 2015, her short film, Mannahatta, premiered at ImagineNATIVE Film Festival in Toronto.
 Mannahatta was later selected as a finalist for "Best Short Film" at the New Zealand International Film Festival.
 During 2015, she worked on series 2 of My Kitchen Rules NZ as the Talent coordinator.

 Maihi's feature film, Waru, which she co-wrote and co-directed in collaboration with 8 other Māori women filmmakers was made up of a series of vignettes which addressed the widespread issue of child abuse in New Zealand.
 The film premiered at the Toronto International Film Festival, won the audience award at Seattle International Film Festival and the grand jury award for an outstanding international narrative feature at the 34th Asia-Pacific Film Festival in Los Angeles.
 It was also screened at the Wairoa Māori Film Festival, where it won the Indigenous Rights award.

 In 2018, she was awarded the NZFC Maori Screen Excellence Award and Whakapapa Film Festival of Italy Award.
 Her films were screened as part of a retrospective on Māori filmmakers at Auckland's first Māori Film Week and the New Zealand International Film Festival.

 She directed one of the segments of the anthology film We Are Still Here, which premiered as the opening film of the 2022 Sydney Film Festival and had its North American premiere in the Contemporary World Cinema program at the 2022 Toronto International Film Festival.
 We Are Still Here won Best Dramatic Feature Film at the 2022 imagineNATIVE Film Festival in Toronto.